 What can you use to thicken gravy besides cornstarch or flour?
 There are lots of options (many are gluten-free gravy thickeners, too), you just need to get a little creative with your substitutions.
 One easy way to thicken gravy is to simply reduce the liquid.
 Add any pan drippings you have to a small or medium-sized sauce pan, measure out one cup of liquid, and simmer on medium-high, stirring occasionally, until the liquid reduces by at least a third and the flavors are more concentrated.

 You can also try one of these ingredients to thicken gravy without cornstarch or flour:

-- Tapioca—derived from cassava root, whisk 1 ½ teaspoons of tapioca starch into the hot liquid until well-incorporated and the gravy thickens.
+Derived from cassava root, whisk 1 ½ teaspoons of tapioca starch into the hot liquid until well-incorporated and the gravy thickens.

-- Potato Starch—this gluten-free gravy thickener requires 1 tablespoon of starch mixed with 2 tablespoons of water to create a slurry.
+This gluten-free gravy thickener requires 1 tablespoon of starch mixed with 2 tablespoons of water to create a slurry.
 Whisk or stir into 1 cup of hot liquid, stirring constantly until the gravy thickens.